 - Soul Eater: Free

 - Vampire Knight: Toga Yagari

-- Aliens: Colonial Marines: O'neil
+- Aliens: Colonial Marines: O'Neal

-- Batman: The Telltale Series: Harvey Dent
+- Batman: The Telltale Series: Harvey Dent/Two-Face

 - Binary Domain: Dan Marshall

 - BlazBlue: Relius Clover

 - Catherine: Johnny Ariga